 Landscaping will enhance the aesthetic appeal of the parking area and include the use of Indigenous and drought-resistant plants to minimise water usage and maintenance.
 Several Milkwood trees are present and have been surveyed to inform the design.
-None will be removed.
+All trees will be saved as far as practically possible, any protected trees which need to be removed or transplanted will first undergo a National Forestry Act Licence application.